fbpx

 But the term ‘ute’ isn’t going anywhere.

 Despite the intricacies of language use, Australians won’t stop referring to all “trucks” as utes as long as they’re on Australian shores.
 This is part of the Australian vernacular history and similar to words like tea, billy and barbie, Australian meanings for particular words can vary dramatically to the USA.
-In conclusion the term ute is just part of the Australian cultural makeup passed down from one generation to another.
+In conclusion, the term ute is just part of the Australian cultural makeup passed down from generation to generation.

 BRISBANE & GOLD COAST STORE